psreed/ibvs/README.md

 crontab in order to activate the integration fully.
 This will include the setting of IP address information, hostname and installing the puppet agent automatically from details provided through Hiera.
+The following should be added to a new file named `/etc/cron.d/puppet_first_run`:
 ```
 @reboot vmtoolsd --cmd "info-get guestinfo.puppet.firstrun" | /bin/bash -s
 ```
+NOTE: This file can be removed afterward once connected to the network on it's new IP.

 For Windows based VM templates, a similar job should be added to scheduled tasks to run on boot.